CemAdg/IoT_ZRoom_App/backend/readme.md

 The python flask app represents the backend of the ZRoom App as the web server accepting HTTP requests from the React Frontend / ZRoom App CLient.
 The backend consists of a REST API that activates the corresponding lamp that the client sent in its GET request.

-about a Casting Agency modeling a company that is responsible for creating and managing actors and movies.
-There are different roles within the company who are having different permissions for interacting with the company's application.

 When running the app locally, the app is accessible under the following URL: http://localhost:5000 or  http://127.0.0.1:5000

 ## Getting Started